dominicmeddick/cv/README.md

 #### Audio Technician

 - I worked in a team to build bespoke audio and communications systems for broadcast TV.
 - Clients would give us requirements which were unique for each job and from there we had to break down the product to complete the puzzle.
+This improved my ability to work under pressure as we had very strict deadlines and often a limited time to complete the projects.
 - The job required problem solving, trail and error and working with all the departments in the company.

 **Education**